Honda Motor Co., Ltd. research snapshot

 HMC AI Stock Analysis

 HMC AI stock analysis currently views Honda Motor Co., Ltd. as a diversified mobility company with a trusted brand, global manufacturing, a profitable motorcycle business, and financial-services earnings.
-FY2026 sales were ¥21.80 trillion, but Honda reported a ¥423.9 billion loss attributable to owners after reassessing its EV strategy.
-The July 11, 2026 research cutoff uses a $30.28 ADR price reference and $39.29 billion reported market cap.
+FY2026 sales were ¥21.80 trillion, but Honda recorded a ¥423.9 billion loss attributable to owners after reassessing its EV strategy.
+The August 2, 2026 research cutoff uses a $30.11 ADR close reference from July 31, 2026 and a $39.07 billion reported market cap.
 This HMC AI stock forecast uses scenarios, not a price promise, and is for informational use only, not investment advice.

 Current price